City of Moreland

 Local workers - Method of travel to work - Health Care and Social Assistance

-Within the City of Moreland, there is a similar proportion of local Health Care and Social Assistance workers using public transport to get to work as Victoria.
+Within the City of Moreland, there is a similar proportion of local Health Care and Social Assistance workers using public transport to get to work than the Victoria workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the City of Moreland is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.